Essential Components of an Independent Contractor Agreement

 Exclusivity.
 In addition, a freelancer / independent contractor works on projects for various employers and companies, while a (full-time) employee generally performs work for one employer.

 This section is another legal section.
 The key components here are about agreement and choice of law / dispute resolution.
 There’s usually a paragraph that states that the agreement represents the entire agreement between the parties and no oral promises are part of the contract unless specifically included herein.
-Then, the Choice of Law/Dispute Resolution clause outlines the state in which the jurisdiction will govern and enforce the agreement, and also outlines procedures in the case of legal action.
+The Choice of Law/Dispute Resolution clause outlines the state in which the jurisdiction will govern and enforce the agreement and also outlines procedures in the case of legal action.

 In some cases, companies may choose to state that arbitration or mediation is the first required step before legal action is taken.

-Even if you have an excellent independent contractor agreement / freelance contract agreement written by a top notch attorney, it doesn’t become legally binding until this section is complete.
-Authorized signers for each parties must sign, date, and list their titles to fully execute the legal contract.
+Even if you have an excellent independent contractor agreement / freelance contract agreement written by a top-notch attorney, it doesn’t become legally binding until this section is complete.
+Authorized signers for each party must sign, date, and list their titles to fully execute the legal contract.

 Again, without completing this section, the independent contractor agreement / freelance contract agreement is not a legally binding document.
 That means the contract could not be legally enforced.
 E-signatures are acceptable, but simply emailing your freelancer a copy of your freelance contract agreement is not enough.